 Quiet the mind, lead with the heart…

-I am at first a spirit -a being of God- here to live love.
-I am a healer and I am a teacher.
+I am at first a spirit -a being of God- here to live LOVE.
+I am a healer and teacher.
 I love teaching others how to heal themselves, so that they have the tools to take charge of their life and power.
 While I am a spirit, I understand that mind, body, and soul are inextricably connected.
 To elevate my spirit, I must tend to my body and shift my thoughts.
 I am truly thankful for the vessel that houses my spirit.
 My fitness journey is completely enmeshed and inseparable from my spiritual awakening.
 My journey to self-awareness, self-love, and self-betterment was inspired by my son, Malakai, born March 2015.

 The genuine beauty, love, and light that he radiates peaked my quest for more within myself.
 I wanted to give him more.
 I soon learned that the only way for me to give him the best, was to give myself the best.
 The beauty in this conundrum is that all that is, was already inside me.
 All I have to continuely do to give myself the best is journey within, which means learning myself more and more.
 Or as my sweet friend, Jalisa Reed says, we journey within to become that which is on the outside.

-I am on my own journey.
 Our journeys are truly connected.
 As I expand, elevate myself, and rise to new frequencies, so do you.
 I directly invite you to join me.
 I coach women and men everyday to take charge of their lives, dig deep, tap into their life purpose, and become their greatest versions.
 Last year was the best year of my life.
 This year was the best year of my life.
 You know what?
 Next year will be the best year of my life.
 I am in the state of living my best.
 I also know that is what YOU were meant for as well.